University of Victoria Students' Society: The Martlet

 The Martlet is a bi-weekly student newspaper at the University of Victoria (UVic) in Victoria, British Columbia, Canada.
 There are over a dozen employees on the payroll, but significant work is done by student volunteers (writing, taking photos, copy editing).
 The Martlet is funded partially by student fees, and partially by advertisements.
 The newspaper is distributed freely around the UVic campus and various locations around greater Victoria every second Thursday during the school year, and on a monthly basis in the summer.
 The paper also maintains a website.
 The Martlet was a member of the Canadian University Press but ceased membership in 2013.

 CFUV 101.9FM

 CFUV is a campus/community radio station broadcasting on 101.9 FM in British Columbia, Canada.
 It serves the University of Victoria, Greater Victoria and, via cable, Vancouver Island and many areas in the Lower Mainland.
 It is owned and run by the University of Victoria Student Radio Society.
 The station offers programs that include a diverse range of musical styles and talk shows on political and cultural issues.

 Vancouver Island Public Interest Research Group (VIPIRG)

 VIPIRG is a non-profit organization dedicated to research, education, advocacy and action in the public interest.
-It is an ideal place for students and Volunteers who wish to work on social justice and environmental issues on campus, or at the campus level.

 VIPIRG also hosts an alternative research centre with magazines, videos, books and clippings dealing with a wide range of social justice and environmental issues.
-More information can be found in their office in SUB B120 or on their website.